 Annual bonds are valid for a single year.
 As they are attached to a company’s tax ID/EIN number and can be reused on multiple imports.
 Moreover, annual bonds are not specific to a certain broker or freight forwarder, so even if you switch customs brokers, your bond will still be valid.
 A typical annual bond costs $500

-An annual bond is a $50,000 bond, which is valid for 1 year.
+An annual bond is a $500 bond, valid for one year.
 It is attached to a company's tax ID/EIN number and can be reused throughout the year for multiple imports.
-Additionally, an annual bond is not a broker or forwarder specific bond, so in the case that you switch brokers, the bond will not be affected and can still be used.
+Annual bonds are not a broker or forwarder-specific bond, so in the case that you switch customs brokers, the bond will still be valid.